eliben/pycparser/README.rst

 Contact details
 ---------------

 Drop me an email to eliben@gmail.com for any questions regarding ``pycparser``.
-For reporting problems with ``pycparser`` or submitting feature requests, the best way is to open an issue on the `pycparser page at Google Code <http://code.google.com/p/pycparser/>`_.
+For reporting problems with ``pycparser`` or submitting feature requests, the best way is to open an issue on the `pycparser project page <https://bitbucket.org/eliben/pycparser/>`_.

 Installing